mmbmf1/mmbmf1/posts/building-update-endpoints.md

 ## Introduction

 Update endpoints with dynamic query building.
 Supports partial updates (PATCH) and full replacement (PUT).
+This approach lets you update only the fields that changed, making your API more efficient and flexible.
+Handles both partial updates and full record replacement with proper error handling.

 ## The Problem

 Updating all fields even when only one changed can be inefficient.
 String concatenation in queries can be unsafe.
+If a client only wants to update a user's email, forcing them to send all fields wastes bandwidth and can overwrite data unintentionally.
+Building queries with string concatenation reintroduces SQL injection risks that parameterized queries eliminate.

 ```typescript
 const sql = `UPDATE users SET email='${email}', name='${name}', role='${role}' WHERE id=${id}`;